 It comes as no surprise that so many people today are experiencing feelings of insignificance because of using these standards as a yardstick to measure their worth.
 The younger generations are most affected by this conditioning because of being exposed to the media’s celebrity and fame obsessed culture.

-I empathize with anyone who feels this way as I know what it feels like, having been through these periods of melancholic introspection myself.
+I empathize with anyone who feels this way as I know what it’s like to feel insignificant, having had spells of melancholic introspection myself.
 I usually entered these periods whenever I walked down a busy street or hustled in a crowded train station or airport.
 It always felt like I was drowning in a sea of people who seemed impersonal and aloof.

-So the question is how can we prevent our precious sense of worthiness from plummeting to the depths of despair, given the superficial social construct that we live in?
-Based on various spiritual teachings, we can do it by tethering our sense of self to pursuits that are sturdy and rooted in the spirit of love and contribution.
+How can we prevent our sense of worthiness from plummeting to the depths of despair, given the superficial social construct that we live in?
+Based on various spiritual teachings, we can do it by tethering our identity to pursuits that are sturdy and rooted in the spirit of love and contribution.

-Even if we do have the individualistic ambition to attain material success in our life, our efforts should be driven by a love for our work and a purpose to make a worthy contribution to society versus an insatiable hunger for material gain and approval from others.
+Even if we do have the ambition to attain material success in our life, our efforts should be driven by a love for our work and a purpose to make a worthy contribution to society, versus an insatiable hunger for financial gain and approval from others.

-- Acknowledge your importance in the eyes of your loved ones: Take a moment to assess all the relationships that you currently have amongst your family, friends and community.
+1. Acknowledge your importance in the eyes of your loved ones: Take a moment to assess all the relationships that you currently have amongst your family, friends and community.
 You’ll notice that you have some people who truly love and care about you and can’t imagine their world without you.
 Like the lead character in the movie, It’s a Wonderful Life, played by Jimmy Stewart, you will see that you are indispensable and an integral part of their life.
 Take in all this love and be grateful for it.
 When you do, you won’t feel insignificant.

-3. Focus on helping others: One of the most effective ways to fulfill our need for significance in a healthy way is by being of service to others.
-When we remove the spotlight from ourselves to light up the lives of other people, we will experience a kind of happiness that is genuine and lasting.
-We could engage in simple random acts of kindness in our everyday life, or something that’s larger in scale such as campaigning for a cause that is close to our heart.
+3. Focus on helping others: One of the most effective ways to fulfill our need for significance, in a healthy way, is by being of service to others.
+When we remove the spotlight from ourselves to light up the lives of other people, we’ll experience a kind of happiness that is genuine and lasting.
+We could engage in random acts of kindness in our everyday life, or something larger in scale such as campaigning for a cause that’s close to our heart.

-- See yourself as a spiritual being: It is easy to slip into feelings of insignificance if we perceive ourselves as mere bodies living a mundane existence.
+4. See yourself as a spiritual being: It’s easy to slip into feelings of insignificance if we perceive ourselves as mere physical beings living a mundane existence.
 When we become aware that within the depths of our being resides a rich and timeless entity that’s connected to benevolent Universal forces, our identity will transform instantly.
 We will discover that we have the power to manifest beauty and meaning in our life by tapping into the boundless creative energies of our latent spiritual potential.

 All my best on your journey,